The Complete Guide to Mind Mapping Basics

 Why it hurts: Text-only maps miss the dual-coding advantage, which pairs verbal and visual memory to enhance recall.
 According to dual-coding theory, using both words and images together strengthens memory retention.

 Quick fix: Give each main branch its own colour and drop an icon or image on key nodes.
-The AI Mind Map Maker theme picker helps you style faster while staying visually consistent.
+This makes your mind map visually friendly.

 8.5 Using Every Colour in the Crayon Box